tjdeveng/KeepTower/README.md

 **Note**: All backup keys **must** be programmed with the same HMAC-SHA1 secret.
 If a key has a different secret, it will be rejected when you try to add it.

+### Importing and Exporting Accounts

+KeepTower supports importing and exporting password data in multiple formats:

+#### Exporting Accounts

+1. Open a vault with your accounts
+2. Select **Menu → Export Accounts**
+3. Review the security warning (all exports are unencrypted plaintext)
+4. Re-authenticate with your password (and YubiKey if configured)
+5. Choose the export format:
+   - **CSV** - Simple comma-separated format (fully tested)
+   - **KeePass XML** - KeePass 2.x compatible XML (round-trip tested)
+   - **1Password 1PIF** - 1Password Interchange Format (round-trip tested)
+6. Select destination and save

+**Security Warning**: All export formats save passwords in UNENCRYPTED plaintext.
+The file is NOT encrypted.
+Anyone with access can read all your passwords.
+Delete exported files immediately after use.

+**File Protection**: Exported files are created with 0600 permissions (owner read/write only) for additional security.

+#### Importing Accounts

+1. Open a vault
+2. Select **Menu → Import Accounts**
+3. Choose the file format (CSV, KeePass XML, or 1Password 1PIF)
+4. Select the file to import
+5. Review the import results
+   - Success count and any failures are shown
+   - Failed imports are listed with account names
+   - Duplicate accounts are added as separate entries

+**Supported Import Formats**:
+- CSV with header: `Account Name,Username,Password,Email,Website,Notes`
+- KeePass 2.x XML (unencrypted export)
+- 1Password 1PIF format

+**Round-Trip Testing**: All formats have been tested for round-trip integrity (export → import → verify).
+Compatibility with actual KeePass and 1Password applications is pending real-world testing.

+For detailed format specifications, see `docs/EXPORT_FORMATS.md`.

 ### Power User Tips
 ```